NSLS2/recap/README.md

     })
 ```

-Once you have all the templates in place you can create a process template.
-You can create a process template before creating resource templates, but only after creating the resource types that this template needs
+Once the resource templates exist, you can create the process template.
+You can technically define it earlier, but the resource types it references must already exist.

 ```python